TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :TS Path: plugin.tx_solr.search.lastSearches.mode
 :Since: 1.3-dkd
 :Default: user
-:Options: user, global
+:Options: user, global, disabled

 If mode is user, keywords will get stored into the session.
 If mode is global keywords will get stored into the database.
+If mode is disabled, then keywords are not stored in the database.

 frequentSearches
 ----------------